aqx95/cassava_kaggle/README.md

 <img src="img/net_correlation.png" width="700" height="600" />

-Combining models with different strengths will usually give the best synergies.
-Thus, i used this correlation matrix to experiment my way into ensembles.
+Combining models with different strengths will usually give the best synergy.
+Thus, i generate a correlation matrix using out-of-fold predictions to experiment my way into ensembles.
 I find it interesting that the **ViT model has the least correlation with all other models**.
 Maybe because of the different underlying operation that creates the receptive field of the image (Convolution vs Attention) ??

 #### Ensemble